gtollefson/mipBarcodeR/README.md

 # mipBarcodeR

-A self-contained R package for generating barcode sheets for nanopore sequencing.
-Users only need to provide their sample sheet with SampleID, FW-X, and REV-X columns.
-The package includes built-in lookup tables for REV and FW barcode sequences, making it easy for collaborators to generate barcode sheets with minimal setup.
+A self-contained R package for generating barcode sheets for demultiplexing basecalled fastq files using Bailey Lab custom MIP sample barcodes.
+Users only need to provide their sample sheet with SampleID, FW_Plate, REV_Plate, FW_Well, and REV_Well columns.
+The package includes built-in lookup tables for REV plates (1-4) and FW primers (1-96), making it easy for collaborators to generate barcode sheets with minimal setup.

 ## Features

 - **Self-contained**: Includes all necessary lookup tables
 - **Easy to use**: Only requires a sample sheet from the user
 - **Duplicate checking**: Automatically identifies duplicate barcode pairs
-- **Multiple barcode sets**: Support for combining multiple FW/REV combinations
+- **Multiple barcode sets**: Support for combining multiple FW/REV combinations in a single sample sheet
-- **Professional output**: Generates properly formatted TSV files for nanopore sequencing
+- **Professional output**: Generates properly formatted TSV files for sample demultiplexing using Bailey Lab MIP sample barcodes

 ## Installation